Hannahtersbol/MLOps/reports/README.md

 >
 > Answer:

-We have used the cookiecutter template but we removed the docs and notebook folder as we didn't use them.
-In our data folder we split it up in a cat and dog folder as our dataset didn't come with explicit labels.
-So instead we used the path of the folder, from which the picture came, to create the labels for them.
+We used the cookiecutter template but removed the docs and notebooks folders, as they were unnecessary for our project.
+In the data folder, we split it up into cat and dog subfolders because our dataset lacked explicit labels.
+Instead, we used the path of the folder, from which the picture came, to create the labels for them.

-We added an outputs folder that contains the logs from hydra, so we could log each experiment we did, so even if we changed an experiment-config-file, we would still have the old experiments stored.
+We added an outputs folder that contains the logs from Hydra, allowing us to log each experiment.
+This ensured that even if we changed an experiment-config-file, we still had the old experiments stored.
+This structure allowed us to adapt the template effectively to our dataset and workflow, maintaining a clear organization and preserving important experiment records.
 ### Question 6

 > **Did you implement any rules for code quality and format?
 What about typing and documentation?
 Additionally,**